RailsEventStore/rails_event_store/aggregate_root/CONTRIBUTING.md

 * Do your work.
 Please try to keep your commits small and focussed.
 * Make sure you have added the necessary tests for your changes.
 * Push your changes to a feature branch in your fork of the repository.
-* Submit a pull request to the RailsEventStore repository.
+* Submit a pull request to the AggregateRoot repository.

 # Additional Resources